RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/redhawkcoreservices/devicemanager.md

 1. In the REDHAWK IDE, to create a configuration file, click the Generate Node button in the DCD editor.
 ![Generate Node Button](../../../../images/GenerateNodeButton.png)

 2. In the Regenerate Files dialog, check the checkbox next to the .ini file to generate it.
-If the .spec file is also checked, the generated .spec file includes installation for the .ini file.
+If the .spec file is also checked, the generated .spec file will include the installation of the .ini file.
 ![Generate Node File Selection](../../../../images/GenerateNodeSelectIni.png)